-Bwindi Impenetrable Forest – the ancient Forest is a UNESCO World Heritage Site
+Bwindi Impenetrable Forest – the ancient Forest is a UNESCO World Heritage Site.

-The Natural Wonders of Bwindi Impenetrable Forest make it a UNESCO World Heritage Site
+The Natural Wonders of Bwindi Impenetrable Forest make it a UNESCO World Heritage Site.

 Bwindi Impenetrable Forest is one of the Natural Wonders in Southwest Uganda.
-It is home to over four hundred plus Gorillas, five two hundred plus Chimpanzees, eight other primates, birds, butterflies, forest elephants, leopards, forest hogs, and a collection of Chameleons.
+It is home to over four hundred plus Gorillas, plus two hundred plus Chimpanzees, eight other primates, birds, butterflies, forest elephants, leopards, forest hogs, and a collection of Chameleons.